 Our Analysis and Test Results

 Salsa has been producing quality bikes for many years now, yet they have remained on the fringes as somewhat of a niche brand.
 That hasn't stopped them from growing their product line to include everything from gravel grinders and touring bikes to high-end full suspension mountain bikes and several models of fat bikes.
 The Beargrease comes to our fat bike test as the only full carbon model, up against a competitive field of comparably priced and equipped alloy framed competitors.
 In addition to being lightweight and looking really cool, the Beargrease shined with a solid all-around performance, decent component specification, and reasonable price (for carbon).
-Read on to see how the Beargrease compares to the competition.

 Our gripes with the downhill performance of the Beargrease are few and somewhat nit-picky build related complaints but they do affect the ride.
 The Salsa Rustler handlebar is a great width but testers felt the 11-degree back sweep to be a bit much and it wasn't quite as comfortable as some of the competition, it just felt a bit off.
 Obviously, we'd have also loved for this bike to come with a dropper seat post, but since it didn't we think a quick release seat post clamp would be the way to go to expedite the saddle height changing process.
-It's clear that we generally liked the way this bike performed on the descents but it simply can't compare to the plush front end of the Kona Wozo and its 100 mm of suspension.

 There was little not to like about the Beargrease on the climbs, this bike is efficient and comfortable.
 If we had to find fault with its uphill performance it would have to be in its drivetrain setup.
 The 11-speed Shimano Deore drivetrain works well, but we feel that it could use a little lower range.
-The 28 tooth chainring and 11-42 tooth cassette provide a huge range, but considering the soft and potentially challenging conditions you are likely to encounter on this bike we'd love to have at least one easier gear.
+The 28 tooth chainring and 11-42 tooth cassette provided a huge range, but considering the soft and potentially challenging conditions you are likely to encounter on this bike we'd love to have at least one easier gear.

-The Beargrease Carbon Deore has a relatively standard budget minded build attached to a full carbon frame.
+The Beargrease Carbon Deore has a relatively standard budget-minded build attached to a full carbon frame.
 What the build of this bike lacks in wow factor it makes up for with functionality and affordability, for a carbon frame.
 The front and rear triangles of the frame are all carbon fiber with Salsa's Bearpaw rigid carbon fork up front.
 The Bearpaw fork has carbon legs and an aluminum steerer, plus a set of 3-pack mounts on each side.
 The frame has typical modern fat bike thru axle spacing of 15 x 150mm in the front and 12 x 197mm in the rear.
 The front and rear triangles also come with a variety of mounts to accommodate all of your bike packing/adventure biking accessories.

 The Deore build of the Beargrease Carbon comes with, not surprisingly, a Shimano Deore 1x11-speed drivetrain.
 This includes a Deore Shadow+ 11-speed rear derailleur, a Deore shifter, and an 11-42 tooth cassette paired with Race Face Ride cranks and a 28 tooth front chainring.
 This drivetrain setup provides a good amount of range that will be suitable for most riders, although the easiest gear is a bit tougher than some of its competitors.
 Like most of the other models in this review, the Beargrease is equipped with SRAM Level brakes and 160mm centerline brake rotors front and rear.
-We typically prefer the power and braking feel of higher end brakes, but the Levels work relatively well, especially for the low to moderate speeds of fat bikes.
+We typically prefer the power and braking feel of higher-end brakes, but the Levels work relatively well, especially for the low to moderate speeds of fat bikes.

 SUNringle dominates the fat bike wheels market and like most fat bikes the Beargrease is clad with one of their wheelsets.
 It rolls on a set of 27.5" SUNringle Mulefut 80 rims laced to SUNringle SRC hubs.
 The 80mm rim width is nice and wide and pairs well with the 3.8" Maxxis Minion FBF and FBR tires giving them a slightly wider profile than a narrower rim.